kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 #### Kubelet

-Kubelet would interpret the specific [pod annotations](#pod-annotations) and translate them into corresponding `QoSResources` data in the CRI ContainerConfig message at container creation time (CreateContainerRequest).
+Kubelet would interpret the specific [pod annotations](#pod-annotations) and translate them into corresponding `QOSResources` data in the CRI ContainerConfig message at container creation time (CreateContainerRequest).
 Pod-level QoS-class would not supported at this point (via pod annotations).

-A feature gate QoSResources would enable kubelet to interpretthe specific pod annotations.
+A feature gate QOSResources would enable kubelet to interpretthe specific pod annotations.
 If the feature gate is disabled the annotations would simply be ignored by kubelet.